Code-Institute-Submissions/sami-sinnari-MilestoneProject2/README.md

 ### Existing Features :

 - Navigation : Navigation bar made with JS is designed in a way that it will follow the user where he/she goes.
 Hamburger menu will slide from right to left with navigation links included.
-It consists of six links : **Home**, **About Us**, **Gallery**, **Order Now**, **Contact** and **Subscribe**.
+It consists of six links : **Home**, **About Us**, **Gallery**, **Order Now**, **Contact**, **Subscribe** and **Purchase**.
-- One-page website with 6 sections and one seperate page for order section.
+- One-page website with 7 sections and one seperate page for order section.
-- Order page which containes products.
+- Order page which contains products.
 Products can be added to the cart and their number can be increased or decreased.
 The price of the product will change as customer is changing the amount.
 If customer goes to Home page, products will be saved in the cart as they are stored.
 JSON used in that section.
 - Footer which containes **Subscribe** card and **Social links**

-### Features Left to Implement when relevant knowledge gained :
+### Features Left to Implement when sufficient knowledge is gained :

 - I would like to connect the **Purchase** button in Order Now page with [Stripes](https://stripe.com/docs/connect/creating-a-payments-page) **Crate a payment page**.
 - I would like to expand the store of this website and add more sections with different IT products and PC connected gadgets.